tobiasgerstenberg/homepage/content/publication/grinfeld2020robust.md

 publication_types = ["0", "2"]
 publication_short = "_Frontiers in Psychology_"
 publication = "Grinfeld G., Lagnado D. A., Gerstenberg T., Woodward J. F., Usher M. (accepted).
 Causal responsibility and robust causation.
-In _Frontiers in Psychology_." abstract = "How do people judge the degree of causal responsibly that an agent has for the effects of her actions?
-We identify a relatively unexplored factor -- the robustness (or stability) of the causal chain linking action and effect.
-In three experiments, we vary robustness by manipulating the number of background circumstances under which the action causes the effect.
-In the first experiment the robustness manipulation also increases the conditional probability of the effect given the action, and thus it can be equivalently explained under the principle of probability-raising.
-Experiment 2 and 3 address this concern, showing that robustness still affects judgments of responsibility when probability-raising is held constant.
-Experiment 3 introduces an Ellsberg type of scenario to manipulate robustness, while keeping the conditional probability and the skill deployed in the action fixed.
-The results show that in all cases, the perceived degree of responsibility increases with the robustness of the causal chain." image_preview = "" selected = false projects = []
+In _Frontiers in Psychology_." abstract = "How do people judge the degree of causal responsibility that an agent has for the effects of her actions?
+We show that a relatively unexplored factor - the robustness (or stability) of the causal chain linking the agent's action and the effect - influences judgments of causal responsibility of the agent.
+In three experiments, we vary robustness by manipulating the number of background circumstances under which the action causes the effect, and find that causal responsibility judgments increase with robustness.
+In the first experiment, the robustness manipulation also raises the probability of the effect given the action.
+Experiments 2 and 3 control for probability-raising, and show that robustness still affects judgments of causal responsibility.
+In particular, Experiment 3 introduces an Ellsberg type of scenario to manipulate robustness, while keeping the conditional probability and the skill deployed in the action fixed.
+Experiment 4, replicates the results of Experiment 3, while contrasting between judgments of causal strength and of causal responsibility.
+The results show that in all cases, the perceived degree of responsibility (but not of causal strength) increases with the robustness of the action-effect link." image_preview = "" selected = false projects = []